ob1Shaun/youversion-public-api-docs/docs/source/api/configuration.rst

       - Type
       - Description
     * - verse_of_the_day_bible_versions
-      - list of Bible Versions
+      - list of :doc:`Bible Versions <versions>`
-      - This item is a list of objects representing a particular Bible Version.
+      - This item is a list of objects representing a particular :doc:`Bible Version <versions>`.
         Each version represented here is a valid version for requesting VOTD text.
-        The value of the *abbreviation* key can be provided to the *verse_of_the_day* or *verse_of_the_day/{day}/* endpoints as the *version* parameter.
+        The value of the *abbreviation* key can be provided to the :doc:`Verse Of The Day <votd>` endpoints as the ``version`` parameter.
     * - verse_of_the_day_images_language_tags
       - list of language tags
-      - This is a list of language tags that are valid for passing to the VOTD endpoints, when specifying an Accept-Language header on the request.
+      - This is a list of language tags that are valid for passing to the :doc:`VOTD <votd>` endpoints, when specifying an Accept-Language header on the request.
     * - verse_of_the_day_images_base_url
       - string
-      - This is a template URL for retrieving VOTD images.
-See Note below.
+      - This is a template URL for retrieving :ref:`VOTD images <api-votd-images>`.
+See those docs, and the note below.

 .. note::